-“The dairy alternative market in U.S. is expected to mark a growth of 13.2% between 2015 and 2018 based on the strength of diversification in market,” Shivani Mishra, research analyst in the food & beverage domain for Markets and Markets, told Latest Vegan News.
+“The dairy alternative market in the U.S. is expected to mark a growth of 13.2 percent between 2015 and 2018 based on the strength of diversification in market,” Shivani Mishra, research analyst in the food & beverage domain for Markets and Markets, told Latest Vegan News.

 Another recent report by Mintel highlighted this segment as a major trend in the food world:

 “Veggie burgers and non-dairy milks have escaped the realm of substitutes primarily for people with dietary concerns and followers of vegetarian diets.
 Instead, the growing ranks of novel protein sources and potential replacements appeal to the everyday consumer, foreshadowing a profoundly changed marketplace in which what was formerly ‘alternative’ could take over the mainstream.”